-If desired, finish print with decorations like ribbon, acrylic paints, glazes, or items that can be glued to the surface.
-If you paint your print, please use 100% water-based acrylic paint.
+If desired, finish print with decorations like ribbon, 100% water-based acrylic paints, glazes made for use with polymer clay, or items that can be glued to the surface.
 (Do NOT apply finishing glaze to a print that has been painted.
 Do NOT use aerosol sprays.)

 Baked clay may be carved or sanded.

 Prints may be displayed in a variety of ways including hanging or table-top display easels, shadowboxes, or frames.